packrat386/packrat386.com/README.md

 builds use `Dockerfile.release` rather than `Dockerfile`.
 You can test this behaviour with `make release` but the actual release of the build is done via github actions.

+`make fmt` ensures all the markdown/CSS/YAML formatting is standardized via prettier.
+This requires `npx`.

 ## Deployment